Nursing Jobs: Lansing, MI, Overview

 Lansing’s foodies are also in for a treat.
 The city offers a range of restaurants and eateries.
 Do you like classic American cuisine?
 You have your choice of taverns, BBQ joints, and brewing companies that can serve up your favorite dishes.
 Looking for international flavors?
 Other restaurants in the city offer options ranging from sushi and Thai dishes to Mediterranean and Mexican-inspired fare.
 You’re sure to find what you’re looking for.

 If you’re moving to Lansing from out of state, be sure to pack a warm coat.
 While the city’s summers are warm, winters feature freezing, windy, and snowy weather.
-In fact, the snowy period in Lansing lasts nearly 5 months, and the average low temperature during the coldest month (January) is just 18 degrees.
+In fact, the snowy period in Lansing lasts nearly five months, and the average low temperature during the coldest month (January) is just 18 degrees.